Beltran war born in 1953 as Israel Ramirez in San Gil, a town in the central Colombian Santander department.

 In 1987, Beltran was one of the ELN’s representatives of the “Simon Bolivar Guerrilla Coordination,” an effort to join forces with the FARC and the now-defunct guerrilla groups EPL and M-19 and jointly overthrow the government.

-This initiative failed and both the EPL and the M-19 demobilized in 1991.
+This initiative failed and both the EPL and the M-19 demobilized in 1991, leaving only the FARC and the ELN at war with the government.

 Beltran’s name reemerged in 1998 when the ELN agreed to peace talks with the administration of President Andres Pastrana, a year before Pastrana began talks with the much larger FARC rebel group.
 Talks with both groups failed in 2001.